 A member of Session First Presbyterian Church, Dr. Buchanan also serves on the boards of the Sweetwater Library and Wood Presbyterian Home.
 He and his wife Regina [Bivens] love vacations in the Caribbean for scuba diving.
-The doctor also enjoys hiking, golfing and playing guitar, as well as family time with his daughter Becky, grandchildren Maddisen and Ansley, and his dogs and cat.
+The doctor also enjoys hiking, golfing and playing guitar, as well as family time with his daughter Becky, grandchildren Maddisen, Ansley and Avery Grace, and his dogs and cat.

 Boyd Curtis DVM

 A Madisonville native, Dr. Curtis received undergraduate degrees from Hiwassee College and University of Tennessee.
 He was in the first graduating class from the University of Tennessee College of Veterinary Medicine, receiving his DVM in 1979.
 He joined Monroe County Animal Hospital upon graduation.

 Dr. Curtis is a member of Tennessee Veterinary Medical Association and American Veterinary Association, the TN Department of Agriculture/TEMA 1st Responder to Agricultural Disasters, and Chairman 911 Board.

 Dr. Curtis fills his spare time with golf, woodworking, hiking, and drives into the nearby mountains.
 He enjoys watching football, especially the Buffalo Bills, and spending time with his children and grandchildren.